KarenAByrne/Programmming-ScriptingProject2018/README.md

 Sepal length, sepal width, petal length and petal width.
 The data set contains 50 samples from each of the 3 iris species in question Iris setosa, Iris virginica and Iris versicolor.

+The data set is comma delimited.
+It contains 150 rows and 5 columns of data.
+The first 4 columns are measurements in centimetres the final column is the species name.

 According to writeups there are 2 clusters in the data which I intend illustrate by producing graphs of the data.